tm-LBenson/AWS-Slides/_posts/2024-1-5-section-18-lesson-19.md

 - **Communications**: Facilitate global communications by relaying data across vast distances.
 - **Video Broadcasts**: Stream live events and broadcasts directly from satellites.

-AWS Ground Station is transforming how businesses interact with space-based assets, providing unprecedented control and integration with cloud services.

 ---